If you’re looking for cool and easy drawing ideas, I’ve got some inspirational drawings to get your creative juices flowing.

 16. Modern Witch

-This piece of art features a trendy witch with birds on her shoulder.
+This piece of art features a trendy witch with a bird on her shoulder.
 I love the colors that are used here.

 Drawing Tip #6: Practice Blind Contour Drawing